Registered Nurse Job Description Example, Duties and Responsibilities

 Registered nurses, RNs, are healthcare specialists who provide patients with medical care.

-Their job description entails assisting physicians in implementing healthcare plans for patients.
+The registered nurse job description entails assisting physicians in implementing healthcare plans for patients.

 Registered nurses provide a range of services most of which focus on the prevention, treatment, and recovery of patients.